vapgames/ELRSk8-ELRS-Skateboard-Remote/README.md

 **This project post is under construction, more instructions and schematics are coming!**

-ELRSk8 is an open source remote for DIY electric skateboard utilizing the power of ExpressLRS.
+ELRSk8 is an open source remote for DIY electric skateboard utilizing the power of ExpressLRS, running on arduino-compatible controllers.

 Main features I tried to achieve with this project: